Contact This Clinic

 Have a great experience?
 Could things have gone better?
 Take a minute to tell us about it.
 Our goal is to continuously improve the service and care we provide for you and your family.

 Physical therapists help patients restore mobility and reduce pain, usually without the need for surgery and with minimal side effects.
 Our physical therapists analyze the muscle strains you are experiencing, or the post-operative goals, and develop a customized plan to get you feeling great again.
 Physical therapy is not just about treating problems – there is also a preventative element to the practice.
-PCI Physical Therapists work with you to prevent the progression of impairments, potential future limitations and to manage addition symptoms.
+Physical therapists work with you to prevent the progression of impairments, potential future limitations and to manage addition symptoms.

 Before Surgery – A pre-surgery consultation with a physical therapist can cover post-operative appointments, ways to move safely in and out of bed after surgery, or your physical therapist can run through exercises to help enhance your range of motion or strength before surgery.